DSDV/LGSM-Restart-for-memory-leak/README.md

 # LGSM-Restart-for-memory-leak
-checks memory utilization and wars or restarts lgsm server on thresholds

 its just a quick dirty copy and paste job that restarts the game on demand when memory usage gets to high to help out a firend so the server does not have to crash or restart in fixed intervals (: